 Hard Light: Rainbows are a liquid.
 It's safely edible, but painfully spicy.
 It's also sticky enough to be used as war paint.

-The Hecate Sisters: The three alicorns Cadance is the Maiden, Celestia is the Mother, and Luna is the Crone (despite being younger than Celestia, thanks to her role and personality).
+The Hecate Sisters: The three alicorns in Season 2: Cadance is the Maiden, Celestia is the Mother, and Luna is the Crone (despite being younger than Celestia, thanks to her role and personality).

-Heel Face Turn: At the end of "Keep Calm and Flutter On" Discord finally fixes the chaos he caused after Fluttershy declares her friendship with him is over, realizing that he didn't wanna lose the only friend he had in the first place.
+Heel-Face Turn: At the end of "Keep Calm and Flutter On" Discord finally fixes the chaos he caused after Fluttershy declares her friendship with him is over, realizing that he didn't want to lose the only friend he ever had in the first place.

 It's worth pointing out that he promised to use his powers for good instead of evil "most of the time," and that he took special interest in hearing that Twilight would be left in charge of the Elements of Harmony.

 Hobbits: Of the pony breeds, Earth ponies seem to fit this mold best.
-They prefer the simple rustic lifestyle and their homes and gardens, and they appreciate good home-cooked food and parties.
 They also don't have overt magic or flight, making them a little more relatable to the audience.

 Also, in "Green Isn't Your Color" Spike gets mad at Twilight for telling someone about his crush on Rarity...while he's wearing a fanboyish t-shirt with her picture on, making his crush pretty darn obvious.